Popular Rwandan gospel musician found dead in police cell

 He pleaded guilty to all charges, leading the judge to say he was given a lenient sentence because he had made the court’s work easy.

+Weeks before his arrest he had released a song, “The Meaning of Death,” in which he seemed to challenge the official narrative of the genocide.
+Some have speculated that it was the song that led to his arrest.

-He was pardoned in 2018 by Kagame alongside Rwanda’s leading opposition leader, Victoire Ingabire.
+Mihigo was pardoned in 2018 by Kagame alongside Rwanda’s leading opposition leader, Victoire Ingabire.
 But last week, police said his attempt to escape constituted a breach of conditions of the presidential order, meaning the revocation of the pardon.